mablds/Javascript-self-reference/README.md

 # Javascript-self-reference
-Self reference to example of useful functions of JS.
+Self reference to examples of useful functions of JS.

 ## array.map
 ```